Kinetic theory of discontinuous shear thickening of a moderately dense inertial suspension of frictionless soft particles: Convergence of and in the expansions of and the linear theory

+In this appendix, we examine the validity of $\Pi_{\mathrm{H}, xy}^c$ in Eq.~\eqref{eq:nondim_quantities} with Eq.~\eqref{eq:Pc_2} used for the theoretical analysis to evaluate the contact stress $\Pi_{\mathrm{S},xy}^c$ for the soft-core systems Eq.~\eqref{eq:Pi_c_S} with \eqref{eq:sigma_sim} from the comparison between two expressions.
+Figure \ref{fig:stress_comp} illustrates that $\Pi_{\mathrm{H},xy}^c$ is reasonably close to $\Pi_{\mathrm{S},xy}^c$ in the wide range of the parameters' space.
+This is the indirect evidence of the validity of the replacement of Eq.~\eqref{eq:sigma_sim} by Eq.~\eqref{eq:Pc}, although we cannot justify this treatment theoretically.

-\section{Convergence of $\Lambda_{\alpha\beta}^*$ and $\Pi_{xy}^{c}$ in the expansions of $\tilde{\dot\gamma}$ and the linear theory}
+\section{Convergence of $\Lambda_{\alpha\beta}^*$ and $\Pi_{\mathrm{H},xy}^{c}$ in the expansions of $\tilde{\dot\gamma}$ and the linear theory}

 In this appendix, we show how the calculated stress depends on the number of truncation terms $N_\mathrm{c}$ in the set of equations\ \eqref{eq:Lambda_expansion}.
-We also present some analytical results of the linear theory with $N_\mathrm{c}=1$.
+We also present some analytic results of the linear theory with $N_\mathrm{c}=1$.